swapnilogale/rounded/bank-feeds/can-i-manually-import-transactions.md

-# Can I manually important transactions?
+# Can I manually import transactions?

 Yes, you can manually import transactions using QIF or CSV file formats.
 This allows you to reconcile your income against any expenses.